basho-labs/little_riak_book/en/02-concepts.md

 7. Transport cost is zero.
 8. The network is homogeneous.

-I always recommend that initiates take the time to grock this list.
-Keeping these points everpresent in your mind can save days of pain and expense in the future.
+I always recommend that initiates take the time to grok this list.
+Keeping these points ever present in your mind can save days of pain and expense in the future.

 ## Riak Components